Last Recording

-Last Recording (MGM Records, 1959) is the final album Billie Holiday recorded.
-It was originally released during Holiday's lifetime with the title Billie Holiday, and was retitled after her death.
-It is not to be confused with the 1954 Clef Records album titled Billie Holiday.
+Billie Holiday is the twelfth and final studio album by jazz singer Billie Holiday, released on MGM Records in 1959.
+It was retitled after her death as Last Recording.

 Content

 After the success of her album, Lady in Satin (1958), Billie Holiday wanted to record another album with arranger Ray Ellis.
 Ellis had switched from Columbia to MGM, so Billie switched labels also to avoid breaching her contract with Columbia.
 When she returned to the studio in March 1959, jazz critic and friend of Holiday's Leonard Feather, said Holiday "walked into the studio statuesque and sharp as ever."

 When Holiday recorded her previous album Lady in Satin with Ellis, she conveyed to him her desire to “sound like Sinatra”, but at the time was in such poor health from years of difficulty and substance abuse that a nurse sometimes had to help keep her propped up on a high stool as she sang.
 Billie Holiday was a departure from the stylings of her more string laden previous album, making use of a lighter string orchestra, minus the choir, and more horns, including a saxophone and a more jazz like feeling.
 It also demanded less fanfare.
 Songs like "All of You", "'Deed I Do", and "Baby Won't You Please Come Home" have a lighter and happier tempo and do not include strings.

 During the time of recording Billie Holiday, Holiday's health was taking its toll.
 Some say that she did not look like herself at all, and looked like a ghost of what she once was.

 In the song "There'll Be Some Changes Made", Holiday replaces the name Jack Benny in the lyric "Even Jack Benny has been changin' his jokes" to Frank Sinatra, her jazz friend.

 The album was completed on March 11, 1959.
 Four days later, Billie Holiday's lifelong friend and music partner Lester Young died on March 15, 1959.
 She would die four months later on July 17, 1959, at the age of 44.

 AllMusic music critic Ron Wynn stated, "In many ways, a sad event...
 It's poignant in a tragic way."
 The Penguin Guide to Jazz Recordings awarded the album three stars, but placed the entire rating in brackets, indicating that the authors had reservations about the album as a whole.